Joey Logano: 2020: Return to the Championship 4

 With Paul Wolfe replacing Todd Gordon as his crew chief, Logano started the 2020 season by winning Duel 1 of the Bluegreen Vacations Duels.
 He finished 26th at the Daytona 500 due to a collision with Ross Chastain.
 A week later, he rebounded with a win at Las Vegas later, Logano would find himself in victory lane at Phoenix.
 At Bristol, Logano held the lead in a battle with Chase Elliott in the final laps until both competitors crashed into the wall, leaving Logano's teammate Brad Keselowski to win the race while Logano finished 21st.
 Logano's two wins earned him a spot in the 2020 Playoffs.
 He locked himself in the Championship 4 after beating Kevin Harvick at Kansas.
 In the championship race at Phoenix Raceway, he ran upfront for all of stage 1.
-A late-race vibration and pit strategy caused him to finish 3rd in the race, and third of the Championship 4.
+A late-race vibration and pit strategy caused him to finish third in the race, and third of the Championship 4.

 2021: Dirt win

 On the final lap of the 2021 Daytona 500, Logano led teammate Keselowski before he attempted to pass Logano with momentum from Michael McDowell, resulting in a fiery crash.
-While McDowell avoided the wreck to win, Logano finished 12th.
+While McDowell avoided the wreck to win, Logano finished twelfth.
 Later, he would win the inaugural Bristol Dirt race.

-While running third at the end of Stage 1 during the GEICO 500, Logano was turned by Hamlin and clipped in the left-rear by Stenhouse Jr., sending his car into a blow over and Logano went upside down before his car rolled back over.
+While running third at the end of Stage 1 during the GEICO 500, Logano was turned by Hamlin and clipped in the left rear by Stenhouse Jr., sending his car into a blow and Logano went upside down before his car rolled back over.
 He was uninjured, but showed displeasure with NASCAR over safety concerns and the package in his interview, bringing up Ryan Newman's accident at the Daytona 500 the previous year.

 Logano got into the playoffs with his Bristol win.
-He made it all the way to the Round of 8 before being eliminated after Martinsville.
-He finished the season 8th in the points standings.
+He made it all the way to Round 8 before being eliminated after Martinsville.
+He finished the season eighth in the points standings.

 2022: Second championship

 Logano began the 2022 season by winning the 2022 Busch Light Clash at The Coliseum.
-He scored his first win of the season at Darlington by bumping William Byron to the wall with two laps to go, infuriating both Byron and the crowd.
+He scored his first win of the season at Darlington by retaliating William Byron with two laps to go, infuriating both Byron and the crowd.
 Logano scored his second win of the season at the inaugural Gateway race.
 During the playoffs, he won at Las Vegas to make the Championship 4, before winning at Phoenix to claim his second Cup Series championship.

-2023

-Logano started the 2023 season with a second-place finish at the 2023 Daytona 500.
-He scored his first win of the season at Atlanta.
+Later on Logano paid tribute to his former boss at Joe Gibbs Racing Coy Gibbs who had died the day before Logano lifted his trophy.